tomedio/pdf-watermark/README.md

   - Font size, color, and opacity
   - Font style (bold, italic, etc.)
   - Background color and opacity
-  - Rotation angle
+  - Rotation angle (only available with center position)
   - Position (top-left, center, bottom-right, etc.)
   - Pages to apply the watermark to (specific pages, ranges, last page, all pages)
   - Page number placeholder support (%d)

 - Add image watermarks with customizable:
   - Opacity
-  - Rotation angle
+  - Rotation angle (only available with center position)
   - Scaling or explicit dimensions
   - Position
   - Pages to apply the watermark to